Equipment Management

 Equipment maintenance and calibration in medical device manufacturing

-Equipment maintenance and calibration are fundamental components of quality assurance (QA) in the medical device industry.
+Equipment maintenance and calibration are components of quality assurance (QA) in the medical device industry.
 They ensure that manufacturing processes are reliable and products meet stringent safety and efficacy standards.
 Proper maintenance and calibration of equipment prevent production errors, maintain compliance with regulatory requirements, and ultimately safeguard patient health.

 What is equipment maintenance?